jbheard/SymbolRecognition/README.md

 Test cases are built into the modules, to run the tests you can do:

 ```
+python3 symbols.py
 python3 features.py
 python3 identify.py
 ```

+*symbols.py* will find all contours in the image and resize them inside a red box.

 *features.py* will generate feature vectors for the 10 images corresponding to each digit 0..9 and store them in numbers.feat